Admissions are dealt with by the Local Education Authority. Applications can be made by post, or online by visiting the BCP Council website here.

 We appreciate that starting a new school can be a daunting time for both parents and students.
 In addition to our Open Mornings and Induction Day, we have a dedicated Year 6 Transitions Portal on the website which will be available from the Summer Term.

 Open Mornings take place during the autumn term of the year preceding that of admission, and are an opportunity for prospective parents to meet with students, senior staff and the Headteacher as well as to generally observe the culture of the school by viewing lessons and taking a tour of the school.
-To book a place, please contact the school directly on 01202 486237 from September 2020 onwards.

 In the Spring and Summer terms prior to admission, members of our staff visit the primary schools and make themselves known to the students who will be joining the school in September.
 Detailed discussions take place with Year 6 primary school teachers, especially in terms of drawing up all-ability tutor groups for Year 7.